What you

 Ku band

 A range of RF spectrum centered around 12 Gigahertz.
-These are the principal frequencies used
+These were once the only frequencies

 comes from “under K band”.)